 Cystic fibrosis (CF) is the most common life-limiting genetic disorder affecting Australians today, for which there is no cure.
-A baby in Australia is born with CF every four days and one in 25 Australians carry the gene.
-In Australia, a baby is born with CF every four days and one in 25 Australians carry the gene.
+1 in every 2,500 babies born have CF and one in 25 Australians carry the gene.

 CF research helps us understand how the disease is caused, how it develops and how it can be best treated.

 What we are doing now and where our research is taking us

 A number of research projects are being carried out by researchers within the Cystic Fibrosis and Bronchiectasis Unit.
 These include studies investigating the relationship between the gut microbiome and the overall health in adults with CF and how bacterial infections such as Pseudomonas aeruginosa and Clostridium difficile affect CF patients.
 Allied Health staff are conducting the first studies in adult patients with CF.

 PhD Candidates, who are funded by Conquer CF, are investigating the effectiveness high- intensity interval training for CF patients and the effect of the Metaneb® System has when used in conjunction with usual AWC techniques on lung clearance, lung mechanics and airflow limitation during periods of clinical stability and hospitalisation.